-And while you may not be letting your real-freak flag fly for a pair of gorgeous ankles, the truth of the matter is that many millions of people – all throughout history – have been doing exactly that.
+Foot fetishes are widely regarded as being the most common form of sexual fixation for non-sexual objects or body parts.
+And while you may not be letting your real-freak flag fly for a pair of gorgeous ankles, the truth is that millions of people – all throughout history – have been doing exactly that.

 What Exactly Is This Obsession Anyways?

 READ MORE: 8 Foreplay Tips That Will Drive Her Wild

 A fixation with feet is exactly what it sounds like – a trigger of excitement, attraction, and lust that revolves around the leg (or anything associated with it) acting as an “activator” or anchor.

 The scientific definition also includes its anatomy, toes, various types of footwear, jewelry, and a whole host of other details revolving around.

 According to UrbanDictionary.com, the meaning of foot fetish is:

 “The pure admiration or sexual attraction of barefeet.
 Usually pertaining to men who can become sexually aroused from the sight of any part of women’s feet (including, toes, arches and soles.

 Example: Maria told gina the reason the shoe salesman loves his job is because he has a foot fetish.”

 What is more, love for heels, in general, has many “niches” or branches that divide deeper into specificity as you go along.
 Sexual fixations have always existed, and while it seems as though feet are just now exploding in popularity, nothing could be further from the truth.